hexchat/documentation/building.rst

 Most package-managers can get the dependencies for you:

-- dnf: dnf-builddep hexchat
+- dnf: dnf install meson 'dnf-command(builddep)' && dnf builddep hexchat
-- apt: apt-get build-dep hexchat && apt-get install build-essential autoconf-archive libluajit-5.1-dev
-- apt (Older Ubuntu): apt-get install  automake autoconf-archive imagemagick intltool libcanberra-dev libdbus-glib-1-dev libglib2.0-dev libgtk2.0-dev libnotify-dev libpci-dev libperl-dev libproxy-dev libssl-dev libtool libluajit-5.1-dev python-dev build-essential
+- apt: apt install meson libcanberra-dev libdbus-glib-1-dev libglib2.0-dev libgtk2.0-dev libluajit-5.1-dev libnotify-dev libpci-dev libperl-dev libproxy-dev libssl-dev python3-dev

 HexChat has its source code hosted using `Git <http://git-scm.com/>`_, so you have to install Git as well.
 When it's ready, you can start the actual compilation, which is